Rettend/bun-test-ui/README.md

 - **Auto-runs tests** when you open the UI
 - **Live updates** via WebSocket
+- **Watch mode** - auto-reruns tests when source or test files change
 - **Visual test explorer** with pass/fail/skip status
 - **Console output** per test
 - **Powered by Bun** - uses the inspector protocol